-From the HRV graph on your Health App, If you want to see the HRV between specific days of the week or between specific dates in a month along with how much it increased or decreased between the date ranges, you will need to use two fingers and tap on the graph.
+From the HRV graph on your Health App, if you want to see the HRV between specific days of the week or between specific dates in a month and how much it increased or decreased between the date ranges, you will need to use two fingers and tap on the graph.

-Now it will display your Average HRV as well as the increase or decrease between the two selected dates or time intervals.
+Now it will display your Average HRV and the increase or decrease between the two selected dates or time intervals.

 How can you improve your HRV?

-Whoop provides an excellent guide on HRV in which it calls out the specific six things that one can do in order to improve Heart Rate Variability.
+Whoop provides an excellent guide on HRV in which it calls out the specific six things that one can do to improve Heart Rate Variability.

 Best apps for tracking HRV on your Apple devices

-Although there are many third-party apps that can integrate your Health data and provide you synopsis around your overall health, here are some of the apps that have made HRV a science and art when it comes to understanding its impact on your training and recovery.
+Although many third-party apps can integrate your Health data and provide you synopsis around your overall health, here are some of the apps that have made HRV a science and art when it comes to understanding its impact on your training and recovery.

 - Welltory App on your Apple Watch and iPhone helps you track your performance and recovery.
-It uses HRV along with other heart rate information and your detailed workout information to perform analysis and produces insights that can guide you.
+It uses HRV and other heart rate information and your detailed workout information to perform analysis and produces insights that can guide you.

-- HRV4Training – Heart Rate Variability (HRV) insights to help you quantify stress, better balance training and lifestyle, and improve performance.
-The app also provides explicit correlations that help you evaluate factors which are related to physiological changes, and help you adjust your lifestyle accordingly (a good one is typically sleeping quality).
+- HRV4Training – Heart Rate Variability (HRV) insights to help you quantify stress, better balance training, and lifestyle, and improve performance.
+The app also provides explicit correlations that help you evaluate factors that are related to physiological changes and help you adjust your lifestyle accordingly (a good one is typically sleeping quality).

 - EliteHRV is another handy HRV and training focussed app that provides you some benchmark information HRV focussed training.